MicrosoftDocs/entra-docs/docs/id-governance/what-are-lifecycle-workflows.md

 You can use lifecycle workflows to address any of the following conditions:

 - **Automating and extending user orientation and HR provisioning**: Use lifecycle workflows when you want to extend your HR provisioning scenarios by automating tasks such as generating temporary passwords and emailing managers.
 If you currently have a manual process for orientation, use lifecycle workflows as part of an automated process.
 - **Automating dynamic group memberships**: When groups in your organization are well defined, you can automate user membership in those groups.
-Benefits and differences from s include:
+Benefits and differences from dynamic group memberships include:
   - Lifecycle workflows manage static groups, where you don't need a dynamic group rule.
   - There's no need to have one rule per group.
 Lifecycle workflow rules determine the scope of users to execute workflows against, not which group.
   - Lifecycle workflows help manage users' lifecycle beyond attributes supported in dynamic group memberships--for example, a certain number of days before the `employeeHireDate` attribute value.